Youssef Mohamad (footballer, born 1980)

-Youssef Wasef Mohamad (يوسف واصف محمد; born 1 July 1980), also known as Dodo (دودو), is a Lebanese former professional footballer who is the technical advisor of the Lebanon national team.
+Youssef Wassef Mohamad (يوسف واصف محمد; born 1 July 1980), also known as Dodo (دودو), is a Lebanese former professional footballer who is assistant coach of the Lebanon national team.

 Mohamad is one of the most successful players in the history of Lebanese football, captaining 1.
 FC Köln during his spell with the club in the Bundesliga, as well as the Lebanon national team.

 Club career

 Safa

 Mohamad began his career at Lebanese Premier League side Safa, signing to the first-team from the youth team.
-He got promoted to the first team in 1999 and played for three years, making 25 league appearances and scoring 3 times.
+He got promoted to the first team in 1999 and played for three years.

 Olympic Beirut

 In summer 2002, he transferred to Olympic Beirut.
 Mohamad went on to win the domestic double (Lebanese Premier League and Lebanese FA Cup) in the 2002–03 season.

 Freiburg

 Mohamad joined Bundesliga side SC Freiburg in 2004, at the recommendation of his international teammate, Roda Antar.
 He scored his first goals, a brace, in a 3–3 draw against Greuther Fürth on 22 September 2006.
 Although Freiburg were relegated to the 2.
 Bundesliga, Mohamad remained there until his transfer to 1.
-FC Köln in 2007 along with Roda Antar.
+FC Köln in 2007.